domiyanyue/my_notes/move_semantics_rvalue_reference.md

 We know both `a` and `b` are lvalues.
 In the third line, they undergo an implicit *lvalue-to-rvalue* conversion.
 All lvalues that aren't arrays, functions or of incomplete types can be converted to rvalues.
 However, rvalues can't be converted to lvalues.

 ## Rvalue Reference
 Prior to C++11, only one type of reference exits in C++: reference or lvalue reference (name post C++11).
-Reference type give us an easy way to refer to the object without copying it.
+Reference type gives us an easy way to refer to the object without copying it.
 In the first example, we can pass in the return value as a reference type like:

 ```C++
 #include <vector>